CIHR Health Research Training Investments

 Figure 1 long description

-Figure 2: Direct and indirect training support in 2022–23 by pilar
+Figure 2: Direct and indirect training support in 2023–24 by pillar

 Figure 2 long description